 While one group was meeting with the teacher, all other groups participated in independent IC-JPAs.
 The only difference between independent IC-JPA and teacher led IC-JPA is that in the independent groups the students were collaborating together without the teacher providing further questions.
 Each independent IC-JPA group completed the same task card through collaboration.
 Group structures in Classroom A can be seen below:

+Figure 2.
+Title

 IC-JPAs followed lesson plans that involved building students’ conversational skills while simultaneously learning academic content.
 IC-JPA lesson plans involved the following components: contextualizing the lesson, instructional content and language goals, task structure, task materials, task activities, questions to consider, lesson reflections, and follow up activities.
 The lesson plans were then put into a student-friendly task cards which students had access to for every activity, transferring the responsibility from teacher to student to take ownership of the task.
 Directions for each task were given to students on a task card written at the language level of the students with pictures to help with task expectations.
 For example, if the teacher wanted students to complete a t-chart, a picture of a t-chart was used in the directions.
 Prior to beginning IC-JPAs, it was necessary for students to determine their individual conversational goals for the activity.
 For example, one student may realize that they need to contribute to the conversation more, while another student may need to give others the opportunity to speak.

 Throughout the eight weeks of treatment, the IC-JPA small group followed the outline previously mentioned.
 Each lesson began with the teacher asking students to share their conversational goals with one another.
 From here, the teacher presented the student-friendly task cards and had students discuss what their learning goals were for the lesson.
 Throughout the treatment period, each individual lesson may have had different objectives.
 For example, one day students may have had to create a t-chart while another day the goal was to create a sort based on the content discussed during the mini-lesson.
 From here, students began and completed the task by conversing with one another about their ideas of the academic content.
 The teacher listened and assessed student knowledge during this time, with minimal contribution.
 Once students arrived at their finished product, the teacher was then given the opportunity to ask questions that may change student perspective, which may have led into new conversations.
 Before transitioning into the whole group closing, the teacher debriefed with students regarding whether they believed they met their conversational goal throughout the activity and gave ideas for new goals during the next lesson.

+The Plan of Analysis

 Results